 Horses often struggle to maintain the correct bend as they move through the corners of the arena.
-There are a few exercises you can use to help improve this.
+Here are a few exercises you can use to help improve this.

-In walk, ride your horse a couple of metres in off the track on the long side just before you reach the last letter.
+In walk, ride your horse a couple of meters in off the track on the long side just before you reach the last letter.

-Leg yield into to deepest part of the corner where the long and short sides meet, asking for a clear inside bend as you go.
+Leg-yield into the deepest part of the corner where the long and short sides meet, asking for a clear inside bend as you go.